+CHS 3125 Academic Standing and Formal Warning Policy regulates the subject within CHS.
 The following levels of official standing with the university are applied in cases of academic underperformance:

-- 1st Warning Status: A semester GPA of less than 2.0 (C average) will result in a record of "1st Warning" placed on the semester grade report.
-The record of 1st Warning will be removed if the student achieves a semester GPA of greater than 2.0 for a full course schedule taken the following semester. - 2nd Warning Probation status: If a second semester GPA of 2.0 or less follows a semester after 1st Warning, a record of "2nd Warning - Probation" is placed on the semester grade report.
-This record will also be removed if the student achieves a GPA of greater than 2.0 for a full course schedule taken the following semester.
+1st Warning Status: A semester GPA of less than 2.0 (C average) will result in a record of "1st Warning" placed on the semester grade report.
+The record of 1st Warning will be removed if the student achieves a

-3. A third semester of poor performance with a GPA less than 2.0 will result in official separation from the university and termination of the student's enrollment pending the outcome of any appeals for consideration and readmission on a probationary basis.
-Students in this category will receive an email and official letter of separation at the home address on record.
+- semester GPA of greater than 2.0 for a full course schedule taken the following semester. - 2nd Warning Probation status: If a second semester GPA of 2.0 or less follows a semester after 1st Warning, a record of "2nd Warning - Probation" is placed on the semester grade report.
+This record will also be removed if the student achieves a GPA of greater than 2.0 for a full course schedule taken the following semester. - 3.
+A third semester of poor performance with a GPA less than 2.0 will result in official separation from the university and termination of the student's enrollment pending the outcome of any appeals for consideration and readmission on a probationary basis.
+Students in this category will notified via email and official letter of separation at the home address on record.